Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 ### Interface Agent

-This agent allows Coral to send tasks to LangChain workflows.
+This agent allows Coral to send tasks to other agents.

 ### Requirements